brendanhasz/probflow/docs/api.rst

 * :mod:`.callbacks`
 * :mod:`.data`

-The :mod:`.core` module contains settings about what backend to use and how to sample, backend-specific operations, and abstract base classes (ABCs) for all of ProbFlow's classes.
+The :mod:`core <probflow.core>` module contains settings about what backend to use and how to sample, backend-specific operations, and abstract base classes (ABCs) for all of ProbFlow's classes.

 The :mod:`.distributions` module contains classes to instantiate probability distributions, which describe the likelihood of either a parameter or a